Zhefan-Xu/global_planner/README.md

 # Global Planner Library for Autonomous Robots
-This package is a library implementing some global waypoint planning algorithms, such as RRT, RRT*, [DEP](https://github.com/Zhefan-Xu/DEP) (our unknown exploration planner), based on occupancy voxel map and Octomap for autonomous mobile robots.
+This package is a library implementing some global waypoint planning algorithms, such as RRT, RRT*, [DEP](https://github.com/Zhefan-Xu/DEP) (our unknown exploration planner), based on the occupancy voxel map and the Octomap for autonomous mobile robots.

 **Author**: [Zhefan Xu](https://zhefanxu.com/) and Christopher Suzuki from the Computational Engineering & Robotics Lab (CERLAB) at Carnegie Mellon University (CMU).